(pye oh GLI ta zone)

 Neuromuscular & skeletal: Bone fracture (females: ≤5%), myalgia (5%)

 Respiratory: Sinusitis (6%), pharyngitis (5%)

-<1% (Limited to important or life-threatening): Bladder cancer, blurred vision, CPK increased, dyspnea (associated with weight gain and/or edema), hepatic failure (very rare), hepatitis, macular edema (new onset or worsening), transaminases increased, pulmonary edema, rhabdomyolysis, visual acuity decreased
+<1% (Limited to important or life-threatening): Bladder carcinoma, blurred vision, decreased visual acuity, dyspnea (associated with weight gain and/or edema), hepatic failure (very rare), hepatitis, increased creatine phosphokinase, increased serum transaminases, macular edema (new-onset or worsening), pulmonary edema, rhabdomyolysis

 Concerns related to adverse effects: